felipebottega/Tensor-Fox/README.md

 Now let's turn to the most important tool of Tensor Fox, the computation of the CPD.
 We can compute the corresponding CPD with simply calling the function **cpd** with the tensor and the rank as arguments.
 This is just the tip of the iceberg of Tensor Fox, to know more check out the [tutorial](https://github.com/felipebottega/Tensor-Fox/tree/master/tutorial) and the [examples of applications](https://github.com/felipebottega/Tensor-Fox/tree/master/examples).

 ![alt_text](https://github.com/felipebottega/Tensor-Fox/blob/master/readme_files/ipynb3.png)

+## :fox_face: Performance

+In the following we compare the performances of Tensor Fox and other known tensor packages: Tensorlab, Tensor Toolbox and Tensorly.
+Our first benchmark consists in measuring the effort for the other solvers to obtain a solution close to the Tensor Fox default.
+We compute the CPD of four fixed tensors:

+ * *Swimmer tensor*:

 ## :fox_face: Structure of Tensor Fox